 Madalina PerjoiuInvestment and Financial Risk Management

-Madalina is a third year BSc Investment and Financial Risk Management.
+Madalina is a 3rd year BSc Investment and Financial Risk Management.
 She is from Romania and came to the UK to study at Cass Business School.

 Why did you decide to apply to study at Cass?

 When choosing my university, I took into account three main factors: the location, the ranking for my degree and the modules or flexibility of the subjects I would study.
 Cass Business School was on the top of my list because it ticked all the boxes.
 I knew that studying in the heart of London would give me the opportunity to connect with employers, which was a great advantage and something I was definitely on the lookout for.